Great Seal of France: Revolutionary period

 Liberty was officially represented by the female figure of Marianne, which adheres to traditional iconographic expectations.
 The Phrygian cap worn by this figure of liberty was representative of the inherent freedom of the French people and provided a sharp contrast to the crown of the monarchy.
 According to Maurice Agulhon, an expert on this particular symbol of the French Revolution, Marianne "represented both Liberty, an eternal value, and at the same time the newly constituted regime of the French Republic."
 She was depicted as "a woman holding a stave surmounted by a cap and trampling a yoke underfoot; this is the emblem that the ancients gave to Liberty won through valor."
 The feminine civic allegory of Marianne was distant from the controversial personalities of National Convention; therefore, Marianne's "abstraction and impersonality" allowed the symbol to endure the different phases of the Revolution.
 In addition, Marianne's close resemblance to the Catholic figure of Mary created unity between the rational revolutionaries and the devout peasantry.
 The emblem of Marianne was not only widely accepted, but also widely diffused in France.
 However, as the Revolution radicalized in 1793 with the rise of the Committee on Public Safety, the emblem of Marianne was replaced by a far more formidable symbol of the Revolution: Jacques-Louis David's statue of Hercules.

 Post-Revolution

 Napoleon, Louis XVIII, and Charles X all used monarchical seals like the Old Regime, Louis Philippe I used one showing only his bust.

 The present seal dates back to the Second Republic, which briefly used the seals of the First Republic before having a new design made by the artist Jacques-Jean Barre on the 8 September 1848.

+Notary's offices in France are identified by a plaque bearing a simplified version of the seal's obverse.